Bali – Jan to March 2019

 So it was inevitable that I would get that insatiable thirst and restless feet syndrome.
 I know that many of my buddies are similar.
 Travel broadens our horizons and puts us in touch with different types of people, cultures, architecture, landscape, animals and a myriad of other things.
 It challenges us, pushes us beyond our self imposed limits.

 It makes us live a REAL life instead of a virtual one.
-For me, I’ve come to realise (only over the last years) that I need travel – it feeds and nourishes my soul, it fulfils my sense of adventure and getting new experiences.
-That is why I’ve gone into the travel business – enter GlenergyTravel.
-I’m getting paid to travel (as can you) – YAY!
+For me, I’ve come to realise (only over the last years) that I need travel – it feeds and nourishes my soul, it fulfills my sense of adventure, exploring and getting new experiences.

 Love and blessings Glen